Skip to main content

 (1) at a hearing no later than six months from the date of the child's removal from the home and at least once every six months thereafter until permanency is achieved or the court otherwise terminates jurisdiction;

-(2) when Oklahoma Department of Human Services (OKDHS) documents a compelling reason why a petition to terminate parental rights to a child is not in the best interests of the child, based upon consideration that the child is presently not capable of functioning in a family setting.
-The court reevaluates the status of the child every 90 calendar days until there is a final determination the child cannot be placed in a family setting;
+(2) when Oklahoma Human Services (OKDHS) documents a compelling reason why a petition to terminate parental rights to a child is not in the best interests of the child, based upon consideration that the child is presently not capable of functioning in a family setting.
+The court reevaluates the status of the child every 90-calendar days until there is a final determination the child cannot be placed in a family setting;

 (A) adjudication date; or

-(4) thirty calendar days after a determination by the court that reasonable efforts to return a child to either parent are not required.
+(4) 30-calendar days after the court determines that reasonable efforts to return a child to either parent are not required.

 (b) Purpose of review or permanency hearing reports.
 Court reports are a component of the case plan.
 Progress review reports provided to the court, are based in part on information OKDHS obtains from talking with the family and other key case participants, observing the family, and reviewing progress reports from service providers.
 The information gathered is reported to the court: